 installphase, you provide all commands necessary to install your dependencies.
 In our example, we need Ruby bundler to be installed for Ruby v2.6 and then use it to install our gems defined in the

 Gemfile.
-If you have an Angular front end, you would provide
+If we had an Angular front-end, we would provide the

 npm installcommand here.
-The commands in this list are executed in the order they are provided.
+The commands in this list are executed in the order they are specified.

 buildphase, you build your code.
 So its